vijaybioinfo/CD8_Asthma_2025/README.md

 > Relevant scripts are located in: ./figures

 ## Downstream Analysis
-DGEA - You can follow our in-house pipeline
+DGEA - You can follow [our in-house pipeline](https://github.com/vijaybioinfo/dgea)
-CellChat - You can follow our in-house pipeline
+CellChat - You can follow our in-house pipeline.
-Relevant scripts all located in: ./downstream_analysis
+>Relevant scripts all located in: ./downstream_analysis

 ## Usage & Citation
 If you want to clone this repository run: